WrestleMania 31: Aftermath

 Dave Meltzer reported that members of Roman Reigns' family were legitimately upset at the finish of the main event, writing that especially his father Sika was furious to the point that there was "nearly a bad scene".

-The following night on Raw in San Jose, Brock Lesnar wanted to invoke his WWE World Heavyweight Championship rematch clause, but was denied by new champion Seth Rollins.
+The following night on Raw, Brock Lesnar wanted to invoke his WWE World Heavyweight Championship rematch clause, but was denied by new champion Seth Rollins.
 Lesnar responded by attacking Rollins, who escaped.
 Lesnar then attacked Rollins' cornermen J&J Security (Jamie Noble and Joey Mercury), a cameraman, and the broadcast announcers (Booker T, John "Bradshaw" Layfield, and Michael Cole).
 As a result, Lesnar was suspended and fined by Stephanie McMahon in storyline.
 Byron Saxton and Jerry Lawler immediately replaced them in the broken announcer table.
-Tom Phillips also replaced Michael Cole as lead announcer for two weeks on the following Thursday on SmackDown.
+Tom Phillips also replaced Michael Cole as lead announcer for two weeks on the following Thursday on 'SmackDown.

 Rollins returned later during the show, where Randy Orton requested a title shot due to beating Rollins the night before.
-Orton and Rollins then had a steel-cage match for the title at Extreme Rules, where Rollins retained after interference from Kane.
-Due to Rollins not winning cleanly, a fatal four-way match was scheduled for Payback where Roman Reigns, Dean Ambrose and Orton went for the title.
+Orton and Rollins then had a Steel Cage match for the title at Extreme Rules, where Rollins retained after interference from Kane.
+Due to Rollins not winning cleanly, a fatal four-way match was scheduled for Payback where Roman Reigns, Dean Ambrose, and Orton went for the title.
 Ambrose and Reigns were given title shots after beating Rollins on consecutive Raw shows.
 Rollins then defended the title against Ambrose at Elimination Chamber due to Ambrose stealing the title two weeks before the event.
 Rollins again retained at Money in the Bank after being demanded by The Authority to win without any form of assistance.
 The following night on Raw, Brock Lesnar would then return to face Rollins in the main event of Battleground, and their match ended with Lesnar winning by disqualification after interference from The Undertaker.
 On November 4, during a match against Kane at a WWE live event in Dublin, Ireland, Rollins tore the ACL, MCL, and medial meniscus in his knee while attempting to execute a sunset flip powerbomb.
 The injury required surgery and it was expected to take Rollins out of action for approximately six to nine months.
 As a result, Rollins vacated the WWE World Heavyweight Championship the next day, ending his reign at 220 days.